 National Aesthetician Day is celebrated in the United States every year on October 15th.
-This national day is dedicated to beauty professionals working in spas and medical clinics.
-Estheticians rejuvenate, exfoliate, depilate, moisturize, clean, eliminate various diseases in order to make the appearance of their clients fresher and healthier.
+This national day is dedicated to beauty professionals working in spas and medical clinics, who offer rejuvenation, exfoliation, depilation, moisturizing, cleansing, and the treatment of various diseases to make their clients look and feel fresher and healthier.

-- in 840 BC in Ancient Greece, eyelid makeup was done, a light complexion was fashionable, so it was bleached with milk;
+- In Ancient Greece in 840 BC, eyelid makeup was done; a light complexion was fashionable, so it was bleached with milk.

 - In 1399, an order was founded by the English king Henry IV, in which the privilege of members was bathing with soap in the bath.

-You can celebrate the national day by visiting the nearest beauty salon.
-There you can use the services of a beautician and leave a good tip for his work.
-You can also congratulate specialists from the field of aesthetic beauty with a postcard, a nice gift and an expression of sincere gratitude for their work.
+You can celebrate National Aesthetician Day by visiting the nearest beauty salon and using their services, as well as leaving a good tip for the beautician.
+You can also congratulate estheticians with a postcard, a nice gift, and an expression of sincere gratitude for their work.

 National Aesthetician Day is observed on October 15 each year.